junxit/us-congress-bills-110/bill.md

     - **(B)** notwithstanding the third sentence of section 402(a) of such Act (2 U.S.C.
 1402(a)), the individual’s request for counseling under such section shall be made not later than 60 days after the date of the alleged violation; and
     - **(C)** the employing office of the individual at the time of the alleged violation shall be the Capitol Police Board.
   - **(3)** *Exception for alleged violations subject to hearing prior to transfer* Paragraph (1) does not apply with respect to an alleged violation for which a hearing has commenced in accordance with the covered law on or before the transfer date.
   - **(4)** *Covered law defined* In this subsection, a “covered law” is any law for which the remedy for an alleged violation is provided for officers and employees of the Capitol Police under the Congressional Accountability Act of 1995 (2 U.S.C.
-1301 et seq.)
+1301 et seq.).
 - **(c)** *Availability of Detailees During Transition Period* During the transition period, the Chief of the Capitol Police may detail additional members of the Capitol Police to the Library of Congress, without reimbursement.
 - **(d)** *Effect on Existing Memorandum of Understanding* The Memorandum of Understanding between the Library of Congress and the Capitol Police entered into on December 12, 2004, shall remain in effect during the transition period, subject to—
   - **(1)** the provisions of this Act; and